J-Rebs/Everyone-Here/readme.md

 To build out a simple script that when run returns information on upcoming calendar appointments in Microsoft Outlook.
 The tool is intended to look for meetings in the next 24 hours.

+## Dev notes:
+- development stopped for now after initial prototype, further refactoring can be done at a later point

 ## Bug notes

 - if I am not the organizer of the meeting it shows everyone as “not responded to the invite“ when I actually can not know this information